openhab/openhab-addons/bundles/org.openhab.binding.luxtronikheatpump/README.md

 ## Channels

 As the Luxtronik 2 control is able to handle multiple heat pumps with different features (like heating, hot water, cooling, solar, photovoltaics, swimming pool,...), the binding has a lot channels.
 Depending on the heatpump it is used with, various channels might not hold any (useful) values.
 If `showAllChannels` is not activated for the thing, this binding will automatically try to hide channels that are not available for your heat pump.
 As this is done using reverse engineered parameters it might not be correct in all cases.
-If you miss a channel that should be available four your heat pump, you can enable `showAllChannels` for your thing, so all channels become available.
+If you miss a channel that should be available for your heat pump, you can enable `showAllChannels` for your thing, so all channels become available.
 Feel free to report such a case on the forum, so we can try to improve / fix that behavior.

 The following channels are holding read only values: